draff1800/user-service/README.md

 An Express.js microservice which handles user registration, authentication and account management.

-This is an enterprise-grade codebase aligned with industry best practices, demonstrating proficiency in backend development.
+This is an enterprise-grade codebase aligned with industry best practices, demonstrating proficiency in backend engineering.

 ---